DILCISBoard/CommonSpecification/specification/metadata.md

         conformant Information Packages.
 The profile is accompanied with a textual document explaining the details of use of this profile.
         This will enable repository interoperability and assist in the management of the preservation of digital content.
+My unwanted edit.
         This profile is a base profile which is extended with E-ARK implementation of SIP, AIP and DIP.
 The profile can be used as is, but it is recommended that the supplied extending implementation are used.